pomerium/documentation/content/docs/deploy/enterprise.md

 ### Deployment History and Audit Logs

-The **Deployments** dashboard allows you to view and export change and access logs from the Enterprise Console.
-Within the Deployments dashboard, you can select a change to view its logs.

-This way, you can review which users applied a change and when.
+The **Deployments** dashboard allows you to view and export change logs from the Enterprise Console.
+Select a change to review which user applied it and when.

 ![View deployments in the Enterprise Console's Deployments dashboard](./enterprise/img/deployments-dashboard.gif)